 The report is about a group of eight people who were voluntarily returning to Montenegro from Bosnia on June 18.
-The group consisted of two Palestinian men from Syria, one man from Iraq, and one family of Palestinians consisting of a husband, wife and three children from Syria.
+The group consisted of two Palestinian men from Syria, one man from Iraq, and one family of Syrian-Palestinians consisting of a husband, wife and three children.

 The group was on their way back to Greece from Croatia and Bosnia after several unsuccessful attempts to reach a northern European country.
 The two young Syrian men were pushed back to Bihać by the Croatian police on the same day when they caught them at the train station in “Buzet” near the Slovenian border on the June 11.
 The family and the young Iraqi men also experienced illegal push-backs by the Croatian police in May 2019.
 Even though they expressed their request for asylum several times to the Croatian authorities, it was ignored by the Croatian police.

 The whole group met in Bihać again on the June 13 and decided to go back to Greece together.
 The main reason for their decision was the need to recover from the attempts to cross Croatia and the hardships experienced during the push-backs committed by the Croatian police.
 According to very harsh circumstances and conditions in the border regions in Northern Bosnia, they were scared to experience physical police violence openly on the streets in Bosnia.

 “The people from Bihać hate the refugees a lot.
 But I have also a hard situation at my home, I can’t come back.”